1966–67 Port Vale F.C. season: Fourth Division

-Good form in the Christmas period continued into an unbeaten January in the league, as the club climbed to within five points of the promotion places.
-In came forward Mel Charles from Porthmadog for a £1,250 fee.
-A 1–0 defeat at Gresty Road to Crewe Alexandra in front of an unruly crowd marked the first of a crucial seven game sequence against the promotion hopefuls.
-A win over Barrow and a draw at Stockport County were succeeded by five straight defeats, killing Vale's promotion hopes dead.
-They reversed the decline by doing the double over Rochdale within two days, including a 5–0 victory witnessed by 3,004 fans at Vale Park.
+Good form in the Christmas period continued into an unbeaten January in the league, as the club climbed to within five points of the promotion places with a 3–1 win at Chester on 28 January.
+In came Wales international centre-forward Mel Charles from Porthmadog. for a £1,250 fee.
+A 1–0 defeat at Gresty Road to Crewe Alexandra in front of an unruly crowd marked the first of a crucial seven-game sequence against the promotion hopefuls.
+The match was marred by fan disorder and several fans ended up hospitalised.
+A win over Barrow and a draw at Stockport County was succeeded by five straight defeats, killing Vale's promotion hopes dead.
+They reversed the decline by doing the double over Rochdale within two days, including a 5–0 victory witnessed by 3,004 fans at Vale Park in "one of the most thrilling exhibitions of attacking football the ground had ever seen".
 In April, popular player John Ritchie was sold to Preston North End for £17,500.
-Mel Charles sidelined with a knee injury, Vale limped to the season's end without a win in their final five games.
-On 3 May, Stuart Chapman made his debut at the age of fifteen in a 2–2 draw with Lincoln City.
+Mel Charles was sidelined with a knee injury and Vale limped to the season's end without a win in their final five games.
+On 3 May, Stuart Chapman made his debut at the age of 15 in a 2–2 draw with Lincoln City.
 Five days later, manager Jackie Mudie tendered his resignation as player-manager, citing 'personal reasons'.

-They finished in thirteenth place with 43 points, marking a slight improvement on the previous campaign.
+They finished in 13th place with 43 points, marking a slight improvement on the previous campaign.
 Mick Cullerton's twelve goals in all competitions were enough to make him the top-scorer.
 In the club's first ever Player of the Year ceremony, veteran defender Roy Sproson was bestowed with the honour.
 Meanwhile, the club's youth team performed brilliantly, reaching the quarter-finals of the FA Youth Cup, where they were eliminated 3–0 by Scunthorpe United.